Richard Wingfield: Life

 Wingfield became a courtier during the reign of Henry VII of England.
 He married Katherine Woodville in early 1496.
 She was daughter to Richard Woodville, 1st Earl Rivers and Jacquetta of Luxembourg, sister to Elizabeth Woodville, sister-in-law to Edward IV and widow of both Henry Stafford, 2nd Duke of Buckingham, and Jasper Tudor, 1st Duke of Bedford.
 The marriage made Wingfield an uncle to the Queen Consort, Elizabeth of York.
 With Wingfield's marriage to Katherine taking place only about 8 weeks after the death of her second husband, it's thought that Katherine's third and final marriage was for love, unlike her two previous arranged marriages.
 Wingfield outlived Katherine and was a widower for a significant number of years before he married his second wife, Bridget Wiltshire.
 Wingfield's older brother Edward was also married to one of the Woodville sisters, but it is unclear which one.
 It may have been through this link that Richard met Katherine.

 Wingfield, together with his older brothers, John and Robert, fought against the Cornish rebels in the Cornish rebellion of 1497.

 In 1500, he was among the esquires of the body who accompanied Henry VII to a meeting with Archduke Philip of Austria just outside Calais to address political issues as well as to strengthen English-Burgundian interests.

 On 10 March 1505 he arrived at Rome on a pilgrimage, accompanied by his older brother, Robert, and an illegitimate half-brother, also called Richard.

 In 1507, he was sent to the Netherlands in order to attempt the arrangement of a marriage between Archduke Charles of Austria and Princess Mary Tudor of England, to secure a dynastic alliance between the Tudors and the rising Habsburgs.
 Mary was betrothed to Charles in 1507 but it was called off several years later in 1514, due to the stalling of the Hapsburgs because of Charles's weak health.
 Mary was instead married to Louis XII of France the same year.
 Charles never really forgave his family and advisors for causing him to lose one of Europe's most beautiful princesses, but always remained close to Wingfield who had tried to secure the marriage.
+In an unexpected twist of fate, Wingfield's cousin, Charles Brandon, became Mary's second husband after the death of Louis XII.

-He was made Lord Deputy of Calais in 1511.
+Wingfield was made Lord Deputy of Calais in 1511.
 With Sir Edward Poynings and others he was sent in 1512 to arrange a Holy League between Pope Julius II, the English king and other European sovereigns.
 Wingfield was mainly occupied in discharging his duties at Calais, but in 1519 he resigned his post there and returned to England.